haipinglu/SimplyDeep/README.md

 * Session 1: Introduction to Deep Learning with PyTorch

 ## Acknowledgement
-The materials are built with references to the following sources:
+The materials were built with references to the following sources:
 * The official [PyTorch Tutorial](https://pytorch.org/tutorials/)
 * Udacity's [Deep Learning (PyTorch)](https://github.com/udacity/deep-learning-v2-pytorch)

 *If you find I've used your materials but did not acknowledge it, please let me know and I will fix it as soon as I can.*

 Many thanks to